sirnino/sirnino.github.io/src/content/posts/top-5-design-pattern-every-programmer-should-know-and-use.md

 Every developer, sooner or later, is faced with frequent problems for which someone else, on the basis of various experiences, has defined a solution universally recognized as "the best one".

-A design pattern is an abstraction of the best solution to a frequent problem in software development.
+**A design pattern is an abstraction of the best solution to a frequent problem in software development**.

 # Why to use a design pattern?